130 W. Michigan Avenue,

 No one has favorited this theater yet

-The Orpheum Theatre was opened on February 24, 1916.
+Designed by architect John Eberson, the Orpheum Theatre was opened on February 24, 1916.
 It was renamed Capitol Theatre in 1922.
 It was remodeled in 1938 to the plans of architect William L. Pereira.
-While showing a horror-flick marathon and right in the middle of some English vampire flick, real bats that had taken up residence in the drafty old theater, dive bombed the audience and sent them running out through the lobby and right into the street.
+While showing a horror-flick marathon and right in the middle of some English vampire flick, real bats that had taken up residence in the drafty old theatre, dive bombed the audience and sent them running out through the lobby and right into the street.

 In recent years, several business people have tried to “capitolize” on the building’s past by creating a restaurant called Theatre Coffee, which restored the lobby.
 A recent visit to the Capitol Theatre revealed that it was being used as a halloween attraction - a haunted house.